Washing machine: Additional features

 Around 2015 and 2017, some manufacturers (namely Samsung and LG Electronics) offered washers and dryers that either have a top-loading washer and dryer built on top of a front-loading washer and dryer respectively (in Samsung washers and dryers) or offer users an optional top-loading washer that can be installed under a washer or dryer (for LG washers and dryers) Both manufacturers have also introduced front-loading washers allowing users to add items after a wash cycle has started, and Samsung has also introduced top-loading washers with a built-in sink and a detergent dispenser that claims to leave no residue on the dispenser itself.
-In IFA 2017, Samsung released the QDrive, a front-loading washer similar to the Dyson ContraRotator but instead of two counter-rotating drums, the QDrive has a single drum with a counter-rotating impeller mounted on the back of the drum.
+In IFA 2017, Samsung released the QuickDrive, a front-loading washer similar to the Dyson ContraRotator but instead of two counter-rotating drums, the QuickDrive has a single drum with a counter-rotating impeller mounted on the back of the drum.
 Samsung claims this technique reduces cycle times by half and energy consumption by 20%.
+The US has introduced standards for washing machines that improve their energy efficiency and reduce their water consumption.

 Types

 Top-loading

-The top-loading, vertical-axis washer is the dominant design in the United States and Canada.
+The top-loading, vertical-axis washer has been the dominant design in the United States and Canada.
 This design places the clothes in a vertically mounted perforated basket that is contained within a water-retaining tub, with a finned water-pumping agitator in the center of the bottom of the basket.
 Clothes are loaded through the top of the machine, which is usually but not always covered with a hinged door.
+The drum of a top loading washing machine can include a lint trap.